Common Conversion Options

 1. Do not specify a View explicitly.
 In this case Project.DefaultView will be rendered.
 If default view is missing, Gantt Chart view will be rendered.

 2. Use SaveOptions.PresentationFormat to specify value of PresentationFormat enumeration.
 In this case the view with the correspondent Screen property will be selected from Project.Views collection.
-If View is missing, the default settings are used.
+If View is missing, he default GanttChart view with standard formatting will be used.

 3. Use SaveOptions.ViewSettings property to explicitly specify the View object to render.
 If View object is specified, the value of SaveOptions.PresentationFormat is ignored.